-The meetings of the Control and Risks Committee and its joint meetings with the Board of Statutory Auditors provide the main opportunity for exchanges of information among persons with internal control responsibilities, given that they are also attended by the Statutory Auditors and the Chief Risk & Compliance Officer (formerly, the Chief Audit & Compliance Officer).
-The latter acts as secretary and helps the Chairman of the Control and Risks Committee to organise and coordinate its activities.
+The meetings of the Control and Risks Committee and its joint meetings with the Board of Statutory Auditors provide the main opportunity for exchanges of information among persons with internal control responsibilities, given that they are attended by the Statutory Auditors, the Chief Internal Audit Officer and the Chief Risk & Compliance Officer.
+The last mentioned acts as secretary and helps the Chairman of the Control and Risks Committee to organise and coordinate its activities.
 At these times, there is always an exchange of information useful for the performance of the duties assigned to the three persons involved in internal controls.